At a Glance

 This routine helps students practice gratitude, an important component of well-being.
-Students intentionally focus on positive thinking by naming and recording three good things they experienced or witnessed that day.
+Students intentionally focus on positive thinking by naming and recording three good things they have experienced or witnessed that day.
 On Twitter and Instagram, people around the world use #threegoodthings to share their own “three good things.”

 Project or, if your school’s tech policy allows, have students use their personal devices to scroll through some posts with the hashtag #threegoodthings on Twitter or Instagram.
 Then instruct students to write or sketch in their journals a list of their own three good things and then reflect in writing on the one that feels most significant at this moment.
 Students can share one of their good things in the chat or in a remote Wraparound activity by unmuting when called on.
 Alternatively, create a “Three Good Things” Padlet or Flipgrid where students can reflect and share their ideas rather than doing so in their journals.